Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 What we do in the real world

-• Applied Intelligence Division (A.I.D.): A.I.D.E.N., CERT Companion AI, LMS tools, and geospatial support for responders.
+• Applied Intelligence Division (A.I.D.): A.I.D.E.N., CERT Companion AI, LMS tools, and planning support.

 Leadership

-Brian Brown is the Executive Director and Lead Instructor of
+Brian Brown is the Executive Director and Lead Instructor of Disaster Response Services (DRS).

-Community Emergency Response Team (CERT) Program Manager,
+He also serves as the organization’s official Community Emergency Response Team (CERT) Program Manager,

-working in partnership with the Humboldt County CERT Coalition (HCC) to deliver training and
+working in partnership with the Humboldt County CERT Coalition (HCC) to deliver training and community preparedness programs.

-Brian designs and teaches courses across First Aid/CPR/AED, Stop the Bleed, Wilderness & Remote
+Brian designs and teaches courses across First Aid/CPR/AED, Stop the Bleed, Wilderness & Remote First Aid,

-First Aid, Tactical Emergency Casualty Care (TECC), disaster psychology, and youth preparedness.
+Tactical Emergency Casualty Care (TECC), disaster psychology, and youth preparedness.

 across Humboldt County and beyond.